nfnu/Path-Tracing-with-GPU-Acceleration-using-CUDA/README.md

 2. Graphics coprocessor - NVIDIA GTX 1050
 3. 16GB RAM

-The whole code has been run on visual studio 2017.
+There are 5 scenes in the code and they are rendered on visual studio 2017.

 This branch contains the Cornell box output with GPU acceleration.